submariner-io/submariner-website/src/content/contributing/building_testing/_index.en.md

 ### End-to-End Tests

-To run functional end-to-end tests with a full multi-cluster deployment (if one isn't yet deployed, this target will first invoke the deploy target to do so): deployed, this target will deploy it as well):
+To run functional end-to-end tests with a full multi-cluster deployment (if one isn't yet deployed, this target will first invoke the deploy target to do so):

 ```
 make e2e